-This document is updated annually, following a period of public review, and maintained regularly through the identification and correction of errata.
+- 210 This document is updated annually, following a period of public review, and maintained regularly through the identification and correction of errata.
 The current version, rev. 5.0 Final Text, specifies the IHE transactions defined and implemented, as of November 2013.
-The latest

-210 version of the document is always available via the Internet at http://www.ihe.net/Technical\Framework/index.cfm

-It has been produced with the help of the following organizations:

-- CAP (College of American Pathologists) - ASIP Santé (Agence des Systèmes d'Information Partagés de Santé) formerly GMSIH (Groupement pour la Modernisation du Système d'Information Hospitalier) - JAHIS (Japanese Association of Healthcare Information Systems Industry) - IHE-J (IHE Japan)
+The latest version of the document is always available via the Internet at http://ihe.net/Technical_Frameworks - 215 It has been produced with the help of the following organizations: - CAP (College of American Pathologists) - ASIP Santé (Agence des Systèmes d'Information Partagés de Santé) - JAHIS (Japanese Association of Healthcare Information Systems Industry) - IHE-J (IHE Japan)

-- SFIL (Société Française d'Informatique de Laboratoire) - HL7 and its affiliate organizations

-• RSNA (Radiological Society of North America)
+- SFIL (Société Française d'Informatique de Laboratoire) - HL7[®] and its affiliate organizations - RSNA (Radiological Society of North America)